-We have granted the underwriters an option to purchase additional shares of common stock equal to 15% of the shares (including shares of common stock underlying the Series A Preferred Stock) in the offering and/or additional warrants equal to 15% of the warrants in the offering at the assumed public offering price per share of common stock \$1.97 and the assumed public offering price per warrant of \$0.01less the underwriting discounts and commission.
+We have granted to the underwriters an option to purchase a number of additional shares of common stock in an amount that is up to 15% of the number of shares of common stock sold in the primary offering (which number includes the number of shares of common stock issuable upon conversion of shares of the Series A Preferred Stock, but excludes any shares of common stock underlying the warrants issued in this offering, and any shares of common stock issued upon any exercise of the over-allotment option).
+These shares would be sold to the underwriters at the public offering price per share of common stock sold in the primary offering, less the underwriting discounts and commissions.
+This option also allows the underwriters to purchase a number of additional warrants in an amount that is up to 15% of the warrants sold in the primary offering at the public offering price per warrant set forth on the cover page hereto (which is \$0.01 per warrant), less the underwriting discounts and commissions.
 This option is exercisable, in whole or in part, for a period of 45 days from the date of this prospectus.